Alexandre-Georges/meteorLoadTester/README.md

 # Load tester for Meteor

+Meteor is a HTTP server and a websocket server too.
+It handles websockets via [SockJS](https://github.com/sockjs).
-Meteor uses websockets via [SockJS](https://github.com/sockjs) and the purpose of this project is to simulate websocket requests.
+The purpose of this project is to simulate users with HTTP and websocket requests.

 This project can be used to call Meteor methods and to subscribe and retrieve Meteor collections.
-A scenario (set of subscription and method calls) can be defined in the configuration file ```javascript utils/config.js```
+A scenario (set of subscription and method calls) can be defined in the configuration file ```utils/config.js```

 ## Important
 In the configuration or in the results, all times and dates (timestamps) are in milliseconds.